perfsonar/docs/install_debian.rst

 * Debian 10 Buster

 Debian meta packages are available to install the bundles described in :doc:`install_options`.
-The steps in the remaining sections of this document detail the steps required for installing these bundles.
+The remaining sections of this document detail the steps required for installing these bundles.

 System Requirements